8081Knights/KnightsDocumentation/content/docs/frc/_index.md

 ## What Is on This Website?

-This website is supposed to be a goldmine of knowledge for our team, as well as other teams.
+This website is supposed to be a goldmine of knowledge for FIRST teams, as well as our team.
 We will also use this site as a way to keep track of important information and help with team sustainability over time.

 ## Where Do I Start?